Courses

 Choose one of the following:

+The first course in a 2-semester calculus-based physics sequence for science and mathematics majors.
 A study of mechanics, heat and thermodynamics, waves, sound, and the mathematical methods of physics.
-Should be taken with PHY 214L - Physics I Lab.
+Should be taken with PHY 214L - Physics for Scientists I Lab and PHY 214D - Physics for Scientists I Discussion.
 Prerequisite: MAT 145 or 245.
 (3 units; Fall/Spring)

 PHY214-A